SidonTheTroll/Erstes-Jahr/Biology/9-biomolecules.md

 Monosaccharide -> 1 saccharide -> glucose, fructose, xylose
 Disaccharide -> 2 saccharide -> sucrose, lactose, maltose
 Polysaccharides -> many saccharide -> starch, glucogen, cellulose

+---

+# All the previous notes in txt sucks

+# 24/08/23

+- mRNA has code for amino $\overline{\text{a}}$ and polypeptide
+> Peptide is a short chain of amino $\overline{a}$ linked by peptide bonds

+TRNA: transfers amino acid and translate mRNA into sequence of protein.
+rRNA: helps to form ribosome and assists in protein synthesis.

+- Amino acid is the building block of protein.